boltrobotics/cmake-helpers/README.md

 * src/avr/main.cpp <br>
   Uses AVR-based microcontroller to blink a built-in LED and call a function Example::hello()
+* src/esp32/main.cpp <br>
+  Prints information about the chip, restarts, and keeps repeating the same.
 * src/stm32/main.cpp <br>
   Uses libopencm3 and FreeRTOS to start a task which blinks a built-in LED and calls Example::hello() while running on STM32F103C8 microcontroller